Fix Overscaling Or Overscan in Windows 10 and Windows 11: 10 Ways

 AVG Driver Updater

-8. Fix Overscan Windows 10 Using Registry
+8. Fix Overscaling On Windows 11 and Windows 10 Using Registry

 If you have full confidence in your technical abilities, you can adjust Registry settings to fix the overscan Windows 10 problem.
 Remember one thing, tweaking with Registry can cause irrecoverable damage to your PC, so be cautious.
-You can follow these steps to safely edit Registry on your computer:
+You can follow these steps to safely edit the Registry on your computer:

-• Click on the Start button, write regedit and enter.
+• Click on the Start button, write regedit, and enter.

 • On the Registry Editor, follow this path — HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Video